Wednesday, August 10, 2011

 The chapel was created by adding a connecting room between two towers in the Vatican palace in early 1447 by order of the newly elected Pope Nicholas.
 Nicholas then commissioned the famous Florentine painter, Fra Angelico, to decorate the chapel in preparation for the Jubilee Year (Holy Year) of 1450.
 Fra Angelico (born Guido di Pietro and known in his life time as Fra Giovanni da Fiesole) and his assistants were already in Rome, having been commissioned by Nicholas’ predecessor, Eugenius IV, to decorate another chapel (destroyed in the early 16th century to make way for an extension of the Vatican offices known as the Stanze, which were decorated by Raphael and his assistants).

 On the walls of the new chapel Angelico planned a cycle of frescoes celebrating the lives and martyrdom of two deacon saints, Stephen and Lawrence.
 The cycle is divided into two zones, an upper and lower.
-The scenes from the life of St. Stephen, the Protomartyr (first martyr) occupy the upper zone, while the scenes from the life of St. Lawrence occupy the lower zone.
+The scenes from the life of Saint Stephen, the Protomartyr (first martyr) occupy the upper zone, while the scenes from the life of Saint Lawrence occupy the lower zone.

 In the vaults are portraits of the four evangelists.
 Images of doctors of the church and prophets of the Old Testament decorate the areas surrounding the windows and doors.